ankur51206/azurepolicyvm/README.md

 3.
 azurerm_subscription_policy_assignment: Configures the specified Policy Definition at the specified Scope.
 Also, Policy Set Definitions are supported.
 Inside this, we need to add all necessory details those are required to configure policy.

+policy_assignments:    Map with maps to configure assignments.
+Map key is the name of the assignment.
+Each parameter will be enter in the string.
+policy_definition_id:  This attribute is the ID of the Policy Definition.
+subscription_id:       This will desines the subscription where we will be assiging the policy.
+location:              The Azure location where this policy assignment should exist.
+This is required when an Identity is assigned.
+parameters:   This will defines each policy parameters.